Wimbledon order of play: Today's matches, full schedule and how to watch on TV

 Live coverage

-Wimbledon will be shown on BBC One and iPlayer until 9pm for the first week.
-Clare Balding takes over lead presenting duties from Sue Barker.
+Wimbledon is shown on BBC One and iPlayer until 9pm for the first week, unless coverage needs to be extended until the 11pm curfew.
+Clare Balding has taken over lead presenting duties from Sue Barker.

 Each morning, Isa Guha will begin the coverage at 11am.
 Former Wimbledon champions, including John McEnroe, Martina Navratilova, Billie Jean King and Pat Cash will be part of the team alongside the likes of Tim Henman, Tracy Austin, Annabel Croft, Johanna Konta, Anne Keothavong and Sania Mirza.